Unlocking Famicom Disk System ROM Injection in Animal Crossing's NES Emulator

 Introduction

 Last week I detailed how to obtain Super Mario Bros. and The Legend of Zelda in Animal Crossing through e-Reader dot codes for the first time.
-That discovery, along the warm reception to it, inspired me to continue researching Animal Crossing’s NES emulator.
+That process, along the warm reception to my work, inspired me to continue researching Animal Crossing’s NES emulator.
 For those unfamiliar, Animal Crossing does have a built-in NES emulator that is used to play actual NES games through special furniture items.
-After further interest in this topic, I found out it is actually possible to load any ROM file you want onto this built-in emulator.
+After further interest in this topic, I learned that it was possible to load any NES ROM file you want onto this built-in emulator.
 That is, you can actually load your own NES games into Animal Crossing that normally aren’t present on the disk, such as Mega Man, Super Mario Bros.
 3, etc.

 Now this is not a new discovery, as James Chambers went over this exact topic in his blog post from over five years ago.
-However, from this I have uncovered how to also get Famicom Disk System ROMs injected into the game from the memory card using a similar technique.
+However, from this, it should also be possible to get Famicom Disk System ROMs injected into the game from the memory card using a similar technique.

 Discovery